-- (1) In section 2 of the Damages Act 1996- - (a) after subsection (A1) there is inserted- - "(A2) A court awarding damages for future pecuniary loss in respect of personal injury- - (a) must consider whether to make an order under which those damages wholly or partly take the form of periodical payments, and - (b) may make such an order with or without the consent of the parties.", - (b) in subsection (1), for the words "in an action for personal injury" there is substituted "in respect of personal injury (other than damages for future pecuniary loss)", - (c) after subsection (1) there is inserted- - "(1A) A court may not make an order for periodical payments unless it is satisfied that the continuity of payment under such an order would be reasonably secure. - (1B) When a court makes an order for periodical payments it must state why it considers that the continuity of payment would be reasonably secure.", and the title of the section becomes "Periodical payment orders".
+- (1) In section 2 of the Damages Act 1996- - (a) after subsection (A1) there is inserted- - "(A2) A court awarding damages for future pecuniary loss in respect of personal injury- - (a) must- - (i) consider whether to make an order under which those damages wholly or partly take the form of periodical payments, and - (ii) have special regard to the pursuer's needs and preferences when doing so, and - (b) may make such an order with or without the consent of the parties.", - (b) in subsection (1), for the words "in an action for personal injury" there is substituted "in respect of personal injury (other than damages for future pecuniary loss)", - (c) after subsection (1) there is inserted- - "(1A) A court may not make an order for periodical payments unless it is satisfied that the continuity of payment under the order is reasonably secure. - (1B) When a court makes an order for periodical payments, it must state why it is satisfied that the continuity of payment under the order is reasonably secure.", and the title of the section becomes "Periodical payment orders".